 - Click on the pattern of your choice, and you will see a preview of the pattern applied to the Plot Area on the slide.
 Each pattern comprises two colors, the Foreground color (black by default) and the Background color (white by default).
 You can also change these colors, click any of the Foreground color or Background color options shown in Figure 4.

 - When you click any of these options, Color drop-down gallery appears, as shown in Figure 5.

 - Let us explore the options within this Color drop-down gallery as marked in Figure 5:

-- More Colors: This option is to summon the Mac OS X Color picker as shown in
+- This option is to summon the Mac OS X Color picker as shown in Figure 6.

 Figure 6: Mac OS X Color picker

-In this Color picker, you can chose any color from the wheel.
+- In this Color picker, you can choose any color from the wheel.
 Thereafter adjust the selected color's luminosity within the long, thin slider on the right.
 Once you are happy with the color attained, you click the OK button to get back to the Format Plot Area dialog box.

 Figure 7: Plot Area applied with a pattern fill

 Plot Area: Apply Pattern Fills to Plot Area of Charts (Glossary Page)